The types of hazards caused by earthquakes depend on the strength of ground shaking and how the earthquake deforms the earth around it.

-If an earthquake generates a large enough shaking intensity, structures like buildings, bridges and dams can be severley damaged, and cliffs and sloping ground destabilised.
-Perched or stacked objects may fall and injure or bury anyone close by.
-In the largest earthquakes whole districts can be devastated by the multiple consequences of ground shaking.
+If an earthquake generates a large enough shaking intensity, built infrastructure, like buildings and dams, and lifelines, such as power and water networks, can be severely damaged.
+In large earthquakes, whole districts can be devastated by the multiple consequences of ground shaking.

-Groundshaking will vary over an area due to such factors as topography, bedrock type, and the location and orientation of the fault rupture.
+Ground shaking will vary over an area due to the ground conditions (i.e. soil type and depth, strength and structure of rock) in a given location, as well as the location and orientation of the earthquake fault rupture.
 These all affect the way the seismic waves travel through the ground.
-For an explanation of the exceptional high energy of the Christchurch earthquakes in 2011 have a look at this video.

-When the vibrations stop the sediments settle down again, squeezing groundwater out of fissures and holes in the ground to cause flooding.
+When the vibrations stop the sediments settle down again, groundwater is squeezed out of cracks and holes in the ground cause flooding.
 The aftermath of liquefaction can leave large areas covered in a deep layer of mud.